What can I study at Trinity College Theological School?

-The Diploma of Theology introduces students to the key theological disciplines of Biblical Studies and Christian Thought and History.
-Students complete 8 standard units, equivalent to 1 year of full-time study.
-Units can be at AQF level 5 (class-based only) or level 7 (Bachelor).
+The Diploma in Theology introduces students to the key theological disciplines of Biblical Studies and Christian Thought and History.
+Students complete 8 standard Undergraduate units, equivalent to 1 year of full-time study.
 Graduates are eligible to proceed, with credit, to the Advanced Diploma.

 The Graduate Certificate in Theology is an introductory postgraduate award for students with a degree in another area.
 It enables students to lay sound foundations in selected theological disciplines within Biblical Studies, Systematic Theology, Church History, Mission and Ministry.
 It consists of 3 Foundational units taken across 3 disciplines, in at least 2 fields.

 The Graduate Certificate in Divinity allows students to explore areas of interest in divinity and its associated disciplines.
 It serves as an introduction to the broad field of study of theology or philosophy.
 It consists of any 3 Foundational or Elective units.

 The Graduate Diploma in Theology is an introductory postgraduate award for students with a tertiary award in another area.
 It consists of 6 postgraduate units, 3 of which must be Foundational units.
 Graduates are eligible to proceed, with credit, to the Master of Theological Studies (MTS).

 The Graduate Diploma in Divinity allows students to explore multiple areas of interest in divinity and its associated disciplines or engage with one or two areas of depth.
 It serves as a foundation for study of theology or philosophy.
 It consists of 6 postgraduate units, in any discipline or field.
 Graduates are eligible to proceed, with credit, to the Master of Theological Studies (MTS).